efekarakus/efekarakus-blog/_posts/2019-03-02-choosing-a-new-team.md

 ## Criteria

-These are the traits that I'm looking for ideally in a team.
+These are the ideal traits I'm looking for in a team.
 Most of these are taken from [Edmund Lau's The Effective Engineer](https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107/ref=sr_1_sc_1?ie=UTF8&qid=1550643410&sr=8-1-spell&keywords=the+effective+engineerin) book with slight tweaks for my interests:

 * **Fast growth**: I want to be on a team that's starting their growth.
 Prefer new teams over established ones to have higher impact.
 Watch for business metrics and recruitment.
 The goal is to have ample opportunities for career growth.
 * **Training**: The team environment must encourage my self growth.
 I need to have daily time to progress myself, sign up for trainings, watch talks, read blogs/papers...